-Program Program Outcome Assessment Objectives Outcomes Components Measures Professionalism Graduates will demonstrate professional values in their application of psychological principles.
+Program Objectives Program Outcomes Outcome Components Assessment Measures Professionalism Graduates will demonstrate professional values in their application of psychological principles.
 Demonstrate behavior and comportment that reflect the values and attitudes of psychology.
 Demonstrate awareness, sensitivity and skills in working professionally with diverse individuals, groups and communities who represent various cultural and personal background and characteristics defined broadly and consistent with APA policy.
 Apply ethical concepts and awareness of legal issues regarding professional activities with individuals, groups, and organizations.
-Portfolio Review Professionalism Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E ) and professional reflection, self- care, and self- awareness considering competency and boundaries. ---------------------- -- --- --- Relational Skills Graduates will relate effectively and meaningfully with individuals, groups, and/or communities Ability to establish, develop, and maintain effective professional relationships with individuals, groups, and/or communities Portfolio Review Relational Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E ) Science Graduates will be able to apply scientific methods to clinical practice Evaluates study methodology and scientific basis of findings and demonstrates knowledge of application of scientific methods to evaluating practices, interventions, and programs.
-Portfolio Review Scientific Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E ) Application Graduates will apply research and clinical Applies knowledge of evidence-based practice, including Portfolio Review Clinical expertise to client care. expertise to client care. empirical ba assessment intervention other psychologic applications clinical expe and client preferences Utilizes syst approaches gathering da inform clinic decision-ma Formulates conceptualiz cases, plans implements intervention are specific case and co Asses of Competency competency Competency Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E ) and zes s and s that to ontext -- ---
+Professionalism Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E) 520 p 31001101 and professional reflection, self-care, and self-awareness considering competency and boundaries.
+Relational Skills Graduates will relate effectively and meaningfully with individuals, groups, and/or communities Ability to establish, develop, and maintain effective professional relationships with individuals, groups, and/or communities Relational Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E) Science Graduates will be able to apply scientific methods to clinical practice Evaluates study methodology and scientific basis of findings and demonstrates knowledge of application of scientific methods to evaluating practices, interventions, and programs.
+Portfolio Review Scientific Competency Benchmark in Professional Psychology Rating Form completed at the end of each semester by faculty and/or supervisor (see Appendix E) Application Graduates will apply research and clinical Applies knowledge of evidence-based practice, including Portfolio Review Clinical care. assessment, intervention, and other Propsychological applications, clinical expertise, and client preferences sen fact mpetency mpetency nchmark in ofessional orchology ting Form npleted at end of each nester by ulty and/or oervisor (see pendix E) ------- -- --

 6.5.b.
-Accreditation Status: NA
+Accreditation Status:

-APPENDIX A
+NA

-Approvals
+APPENDIX A Approvals